 Ruby and Ruby on Rails: This Ruby user’s guide helped me a lot.
 I haven’t finished it, but I learned a lot about this great language (regular expressions, strings, arrays, iterators, control structures, OOP, classes, methods).
 And I also do a lot of programing with the ruby on rails framework.
 I learned how to manage and modified some plugins.

-Actually working with views is not my favorite part of a project.
+Actually, working with views is not my favorite part of a project.
 However, CSS work at the end of the project was really fun.
-What CSS make is impressive.
+What CSS makes is impressive.

 Solr: I never ever have worked with a search server.
-Solr is just amazing – Full-Text Search Capabilities- . t I learned how to integrate Solr and the act_as_solr plugin to my Rails application.
+Solr is just amazing – Fulltext search capabilities.
+I learned how to integrate Solr and the act_as_solr plugin to my Rails application.

-Subversion: I learned how to work with this collaboration tool which I consider make you more productive.
-However, I had to deal with so many error messages, strange problems, I need to learn more commands apart from the common ones.
+Subversion: I learned how to work with this collaboration tool which I consider makes you more productive.
+However, I had to deal with so many error messages.
+I need to learn more commands apart from the common ones.

 Vulnerability and Patch concepts.